Events and risk: you are responsible for them

 Specific risks: alcohol, activities, and weather conditions

-Some event elements increase the risk—and thus the insurance requirements.
-It’s good to know which ones they are.
+Some event-related factors increase the risk—and therefore the insurance requirements.
+It’s important to know which ones these are.

 Serving alcohol is one of the most common risk factors.
-If alcohol is served at your event and a guest becomes involved in an incident as a result, your organization may be held liable.
+If alcohol is served at your event and a visitor is involved in an incident as a result, your organization may be held liable.
 Some insurers charge a higher premium or impose additional requirements for events with an open bar or unlimited alcohol service.

-Physical activities such as sports-based team-building exercises, climbing walls, mechanical bulls, or other recreational activities increase the risk of injury.
-Make sure the provider of these activities is properly insured—and include this requirement in the contract.
+Physical activities such as team sports, climbing walls, mechanical bulls, or other recreational activities increase the risk of injury.
+Verify that the provider of these activities is properly insured, and include this requirement in the contract.

 Outdoor events are more susceptible to weather conditions.
 For open-air events with no alternative venue, cancellation insurance that includes weather coverage is a serious consideration.
 Read the policy carefully: what weather conditions trigger the coverage (wind speed, precipitation in mm per hour), and who determines that?